solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ]
 ```

-After adding the addresses, it's necessary to run the second script to accept ownership of
+After adding the addresses, run the second script to accept ownership of
 the timelock and initialize the governor.

 The script is called `InitializeBravo.s.sol` and is located in the `script/` folder.
 Before running the script, get the eta from the queue transaction on the
-previous script and set it as the `eta` variable in the InitializeBravo script.
+previous script and set as a environment variable.

 ```sh
 forge script script/InitializeBravo.s.sol --rpc-url sepolia --broadcast -vvvv --slow --sender ${wallet_address} -vvvv --account ${wallet_name} -g 200